Course and Syllabus Design

 Please check with your specific departments about a Standard Course Outline for your classes.

 CSULB is home to the Accessible Instructional Materials Center (AIM).
-The AIM Staff assist faculty in making all types of course material accessible to all students.
+The AIM Staff assists faculty in making all types of course material accessible to all students.
 Visit the AIM Center for assistance with your instructional material.
 Additionally, Academic Technology

 Particular educational activities are unusually effective at deepening college student investment in learning and persistence.
 These educational activities are commonly referred to as High Impact Practices (in Higher Education), or HIPs.
 The High Impact Practices page has more information on how to incorporate them into your classroom!